 Readmission to a program at the University of Guelph after being required to withdraw is not automatic.
 Students who are required to withdraw are not permitted to register in courses during the two-semester rustication period and they must apply for readmission.
-Conditions for applying for readmission after being required to withdraw are provided at the following Undergraduate Calendar link:
+Conditions for applying for readmission to the University of Guelph after being required to withdraw are provided at the following Undergraduate Calendar link: